pkeroulas/st2110-toolkit/README.md

 # ST 2110 software toolkit

-This toolkit provides scripts and config to test, monitor and transcode SMPTE ST 2110 streams.
+This toolkit aims at capturing, analysing and transcoding SMPTE ST 2110 streams.

 Features:

-* capture ST 2110 streams
+* capture RTP packets with high precision timestamps
-* transcode ST 2110 to h264 given a SDP (Session Description Protocol)
+* transcode ST 2110 essences to h264
-* integration recipe to create a live version of [EBU-LIST](https://tech.ebu.ch/list)
+* provide various pcap tools
-* misc pcap tools
+* provide a recipe to create a live version of [EBU-LIST](https://tech.ebu.ch/list)
-* analyse stream content like PTP clock
+* troubleshoot the network by capturing traffic on remote hosts

 Sponsored by:

 ![logo](https://site-cbc.radio-canada.ca/site/annual-reports/2014-2015/_images/about/services/cbc-radio-canada.png)

 Tested distros:

 * Centos 7
 * Dockerized Centos 7
 * Ubuntu > 20.04

 ## Install

-Install everything (tools, FFmpeg and all the dependencies) using the install scrip:
+The repo contains multiple install sub-scripts, use the one in TOP DIRECTORY ONLY.

 ```sh
 $ ./install.sh